PX4/PX4-user_guide/en/config_rover/ackermann.md

 ## Basic Setup

-To configure the ackermann rover frame and outputs:
+To configure the Ackermann rover frame and outputs:

 1. Enable Rover support by flashing the [PX4 rover build](../frames_rover/index.md#flashing-the-rover-build) onto your flight controller.
    Note that this is a special build that contains rover-specific modules.